rocketjishao/tagSeq/README.md

           # result files: tagged.bam, tagged_sort.bam, tagged_sort.bam.bai

 ## 7. IGV to visualize the result
-   Import the bam and bam.bai to Windows OS, then:
+   Import the bam and bam.bai to IGV by:
           File > Load from File > Select the tagged_sort.bam file